sapphi-red/vite-plugin-chemiscript/README.md

 **This project is seeking for a solution to the curious syntax and will not be developed untill it is solved.**
 See the example for more details.

+**Also it is in an early development stage, so it won't work with many codes.**

 ## Install
 ```shell
 npm i -D sapphi-red/vite-plugin-chemiscript # yarn add -D sapphi-red/vite-plugin-chemiscript